stastronomer/cbs_app2/README.md

-To run:
-1. Requirements:
+1. Requirements and run:
     Install requirements using: pip install -r requirements.txt Directly run from terminal: python app.py

 2. weather.py:
     Makes an API call to OpenWeatherMap to fetch the weather of a given city.
 Only the values of temperature, humidity, and pressure are stored.

-3. app.py:
+3. Functionality:
     The basic idea is to simulate readings of a sensor that keeps fluctuating because the immediate surroundings of a sensor, especially home sensors, might get affected even by opening windows.

     Simulating sensors basic idea: